I don’t have any friends.

 Some people were passive-aggressive and unfriended me on Facebook while still seeing me at social functions or even at church weekly.
 Classy.
 Mature.

 I don’t have many personal contacts on social media.
 I have extended family and a few people I’ve known since I was very young.
 Many of them I’ve unfollowed.
 I don’t want to see what they post.
 I don’t post much at all.
 I’m private.
 I don’t feel the need to prove anything to the world by having 5,000 “friends” on Facebook.
 I don’t get the trend of friending everyone, even if you’ve never met IRL.
 It makes no sense to me to be confronted in a public place for not accepting a “friend request.”
+I actually have only about 30 friends and they’re my family members, a few friends, and past students.
 It’s a personal choice.
-Follow my public page.
+Follow my public Facebook page.

 I am not responsible for solving people’s personal problems or to reconcile adults who quarrel with each other.
 I don’t want to be in the middle of any of that.
 Group chats are not for me.
 Any emails where people feel the need to “reply all” with ridiculous and childish comments is not anything I want to be involved in.